pyfsi/coconut/examples/turek/fluent2d_abaqus2d/turek_fluent2d_abaqus2d.md

 The figure below shows the resulting velocity contour plot (with Fluent).
 ![FSI2](images/turek_fsi2_velocity.gif "Velocity animation of FSI2 setup produced with Fluent")

-In the FSI2 setup a parabolic velocity profile is subscribed at the inlet with an average velocity of 1 m/s, ramped up slowly in time.
+In the FSI2 set up a parabolic velocity profile is subscribed at the inlet with an average velocity of 1 m/s, ramped up slowly in time.
-The fluid paramters are:
+The fluid parameters are:

 -   density: 1000 kg/m³
 -   dynamic viscosity: 1 Pa$\cdot$s

-The flag is consist of a linear elastic material with the follwing properties:
+The flag is consist of a linear elastic material with the following properties:

 -   density: 10$^4$ kg/m³
 -   modulus of elasticity: 1.4 10$^6$ Pa